-NOTE 13 - EMPLOYEE RETENTION CREDIT
+NOTE 10 - EMPLOYEE RETENTION CREDIT

 The Infrastructure Investment and Jobs Act enacted on November 15, 2021 provided an Employee Retention Credit (ERC) which is a refundable tax credit against certain employment taxes equal to 50% of the qualified wages an eligible employer pays to employees after March 12, 2020, and before January 1, 2021.
 The Organization was eligible to receive an employee retention credit totaling \$230,959.
-The credit is reported as an Employee Retention Credit during the year ended December 31, 2021 in the statement of activities and as a receivable in the statement of financial position as of December 31, 2021.
-Management expects to receive the entire credit in 2022.
+The credit is reported as an Employee Retention Credit during the year ended December 31, 2021 in the statement of activities and as a receivable in the statements of financial position as of December 31, 2022 and 2021.